taleinat/pyweb-il-77-2to3/presentation.md

 By late 2017 Python 3 was well-established:

 - Most major libraries supported Python 3
+- Adoption was high
-- Adoption was high, perhaps finally overcoming 2.x
+    - Perhaps finally overcoming 2.x
-- The latest version (3.6) had many great new features not found in 2.7.
+- Versions 3.4-3.6 introduced many great new features not found in 2.7.
+    - Practical incentive to use 3.x

 We didn't yet know, but in early 2018 Python 2's end-of-life at 2020 was announced.

 Notes:

-New in 3.x not available in 2.7:
+New in 3.x not available in 2.7 (incl. backport libs):

 - asnycio and `async`/`await` (and `yield from`)
 - f-strings